baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

     codedir: 'var/db/openedge/function-sayhi'
 ```

-As above, after receiving the message publish to the topic `py`, the `localhub` service will call the `calc.py` script to handle, and then publish the result to the topic `py/hi`.
-Here, we subscribe the topic `py/hi` via MQTTBOX and publish the message `{"action": "B"}` to the `localhub` service by the topic `py`, and observe the received message of the topic `py/hi`, as normal, we can get a random tensor.
+As above, after receiving the message publish to the topic `py`, the `localhub` service will call the `calc.py` script to handle, and following it publish the result to the topic `py/hi`.
+So in the test case, we use MQTTBOX to subscribe the topic `py/hi` and publish the message `{"action": "B"}` to the `localhub` service by the topic `py`.
+If everything works correctly, MQTTBOX can receive the message of the topic `py/hi` in which we can get a random tensor as shown below.

 ![generate a random tensor](../../images/customize/write-python-script-third-lib-Pytorch.png)